 In California, garage conversions are commonly referred to Accessory Dwelling Units, “ADUs”.
-A law called Senate Bill 1069 made it easier for homeowners to legally build ADUs on their properties.
+A law called Assembly Bill 68 updated existing ADU laws like Senate Bill 1069 and made it even easier for homeowners to legally build ADUs on their properties.
 The bills text provides detailed information about regulations and rights of residents regarding ADUs.

 In fact, a large number of Los Angeles residence already live in “back houses” and ADUs.
 After all, Converting a garage into a living space can be the easiest and most cost-effective way to create an additional dwelling unit to your property.
 In addition, it can offer various other advantages as well.

 Can garage conversion be profitable?
 Yes, there are various ways that a property owner can profit from converting their garage into an ADU.